Samurai Jack: Production

 Samurai Jack was created by Genndy Tartakovsky as a follow-up to his successful series Dexter's Laboratory.
 Cartoon Network executive Mike Lazzo recalled Tartakovsky pitching him the series: "He said, 'Hey, remember David Carradine in Kung Fu?
 Wasn't that cool?' and I was like, 'Yeah, that's really cool.'
 That was literally the pitch."
+Tartakovsky wanted to do something different after working on Dexter's Laboratory and The Powerpuff Girls.
+Tartakovsky said of the pitch, "It could backfire.
+People could say, 'I don't get it.
+There's hardly any dialogue.'
+But to me that just makes it more compelling."
+Lazzo supported Tartakovsky's efforts, calling him "an architect of the success of the Cartoon Network."
+According to Betty Cohen, then-president of Cartoon Network Worldwide, Samurai Jack was greenlit for 26 episodes before its pilot was produced, a decision Cohen attributed to Tartakovsky's success with Dexter's Laboratory.
 Cartoon Network billed it as a series "that is cinematic in scope and that incorporates action, humor, and intricate artistry."

-The basic premise of Samurai Jack comes from Tartakovsky's childhood fascination with samurai culture and the bushido code, as well as a recurring dream where he wandered a post-apocalyptic Earth with a samurai sword and traveled the world fighting mutants with his crush.
-The show is meant to evoke 1970s cinematography, as well as classic Hollywood films such as Ben-Hur, Lawrence of Arabia, and Spartacus.
-Thematic and visual inspirations come from Frank Miller's comic book series Rōnin, including the premise of a master-less samurai warrior thrown into a dystopic future in order to battle a shapeshifting demon.
+The premise of Samurai Jack came from Tartakovsky's childhood fascination with samurai culture and the bushido code, as well as a recurring dream where he wandered a post-apocalyptic Earth with a samurai sword and traveled the world fighting mutants with his crush.
+The show is inspired by 1970s cinematography, as well as classic Hollywood films such as Ben-Hur, Lawrence of Arabia, and Spartacus.
+Thematic and visual inspirations came from Frank Miller's comic book series Rōnin, including the premise of a master-less, nameless samurai warrior thrown into a dystopic future in order to battle a shapeshifting demon.
 Similarly, the episode "Jack and the Spartans" was specifically inspired by Miller's graphic novel 300 that retold the Battle of Thermopylae.
-The Japanese manga Lone Wolf and Cub and films by Akira Kurosawa were also an inspiration.
+The Japanese manga Lone Wolf and Cub and films by Akira Kurosawa were also inspirations.